asam139/NewsViper/README.md

 # News Viper

-This repository contains a sample app that implements VIPER architecture with tests implementation.
+This repository contains a sample app that implements VIPER architecture with tests.
 App shows news using public [BCC API](http://feeds.bbci.co.uk/news/world/rss.xml)

 The app use these libraries and frameworks: